Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 In 2005, both bases formed Joint Base Elmendorf – Richardson.

-In the photo above is 4th Avenue – notice the 4th Avenue Theater sign in the center of the picture.
+In the photo above is 4th Avenue.
+Notice the 4th Avenue Theater sign in the center of the picture.

 If you ask someone who lives in Anchorage where the “main downtown street” is, they will tell you that it's 4th Avenue.

-Did you know these Facts About Anchorage Alaska?
+Do you know these Facts About Anchorage Alaska?

 It all began in 1914, but by the 1940s to around 1951, the population had grown from about 3,000 to around 47,000.